Frankie Valli: Early life

-Valli was born to an Italian family in the First Ward of Newark, New Jersey; he is the eldest of three sons.
-Valli's father, Antonio (Anthony) Castelluccio, who had immigrated to the U.S. from Faiano, Salerno, Campania, was a barber and display designer for Lionel model trains; his mother, Mary Rinaldi, who was from Avigliano, Potenza, Basilicata, was a homemaker and beer-company employee.
+Valli was born Francesco Castelluccio to an Italian family in Newark, New Jersey; he is the eldest of three sons.
+Valli's father, Antonio (Anthony) Castelluccio, who was born in Jersey City to parents from Faiano, Salerno, Campania, was a barber and display designer for Lionel model trains; his mother, Donata Maria "Mary" Rinaldi, who immigrated from Avigliano, Potenza, Basilicata, was a homemaker and beer-company employee.
+His younger brothers are also singers, Alex Castelluccio (who died in 2025) and Bobby Valli, who is 15 years younger than Frankie; Bobby Valli occasionally sang with his brothers and also performed with the Classics IV, The Duprees, Joey Dee and the Starliters and Larry Chance.
 Valli was inspired to take up a singing career at age seven after Mary took him to see Frank Sinatra at the Paramount Theater in Manhattan, New York City.
 One of Valli's early favorite singers was "Texas" Jean Valli, from whom Valli took his stage name.
 Valli worked as a barber until he could support himself with music.

 Valli's birth year has been called into question.
 He never addressed the issue himself until a 2007 posting at the official Frankie Valli site, sponsored by his record label Universal.
-Much of Valli's previous official publicity used 1937 as his birth year.
+Much of Valli's previous publicity used 1937 as his birth year, with his bandmates also having their birth dates adjusted later than reality to appeal to a younger demographic.
 Other sources gave Valli's year of birth as 1934, such as the Bear Family Records release The Four Lovers (BCD 15424) and a 1965 mug shot, available through The Smoking Gun.